-Get an introduction to the study of Old English on our online course
+An introduction to the study of Old English.

 Old English literature encompasses the very earliest prose and poetry in what would become the English language.
 Centuries before Shakespeare – or even Chaucer – Anglo-Saxon poets, scholars, teachers and scribes were producing a rich and storied body of elegies, riddles, charms, translations, letters, treatises and more.